 “Policy-makers and those who enforce those policies are not the same people, and there is a lot of tension there,” Hébert said.

-As advocates continue to fight for their rights to be recognized by policy-makers, Tourki said she is worried trans people are trapped within a stereotype of vulnerability.
+As advocates continue to fight for their rights to be recognized by policy-makers, D.T. said they are worried trans people are trapped within a stereotype of vulnerability.

 Samuel Singer, an assistant professor at the faculty of law at the University of Ottawa, acknowledged that leadership needs to be informed by trans peoples’ expertise.